Andu199/bit-ml-new-website/content/blog/bee-aware-of-spuriousness-mechanistic-interpretability-fine-tuning/index.md

 A model can recognize the “right” object or phrase and still bet on the wrong cue because that cue was cheaper and more reliable inside the training distribution.
 The scary part is how quietly this happens: if the shortcut exists in both train and validation splits, metrics can look great right up until deployment.

-In our ICLR 2026 paper “Bridging Explainability and Embeddings: BEE Aware of Spuriousness”, we introduce **BEE**, a diagnostic that surfaces spurious correlations by analyzing **weight space drift** and **embedding geometry** rather than relying only on held out errors.
+In our ICLR 2026 paper “Bridging Explainability and Embeddings: BEE Aware of Spuriousness”, we introduce **BEE**, a diagnostic tool that surfaces spurious correlations by analyzing **weight space drift** and **embedding geometry** rather than relying only on held out validation data.

 Paper: https://openreview.net/forum?id=9jYpHmI8ot
 PDF: https://openreview.net/pdf?id=9jYpHmI8ot